growingpenguin/growingpenguin.github.io/_posts/2023-06-14-AmericanNovelsFinals.md

 14.What's the weather like there and what was Le Quin suggesting? <br/>
 A: It states that the festival of summer has begun in Omelas.
 While the specific details about the weather are not extensively described, the mention of summer suggests a warm and pleasant climate in the city during the time of the festival.<br/>
 15.How does LeQuin describe the people of Omelas? <br/>
+They were not simple folk, you see, though they were happy.
+But we do not say the words of cheer much anymore.
+But there was no king.
+They do not use swords or keep slaves.
+They were not Barbarians.
+They were not goody-goody.
+They were not naive and happy children-though their children were, in fact, happy.
+They were mature, intelligent, passionate adults<br/>
+16.What was the abused child in the basement most afraid of? <br/>
+Two mops with clotted, foul-smelling heads that stand near a rusty bucket in the corner of the room.
+The child finds the mops horrible and shuts its eyes, but it knows they are still there and is afraid of them.<br/>
+**Why I live at the P.O.** <br/>
+17.What is the cultural context of the story? <br/>
+A:1940's Southern Small Town 4th of July.<br/>
+18.How does this relate to the story and to American South? <br/>
+A:Sister refused to communicate with her family.The South is often considered to be sore loser and just as obstinate, implacable, stubborn<br/>
+19.What and/or who threatened the isolated Southern small town world of China Grove? <br/>
+A:Technology from the North invading the South <br/>
+20.What did Stella Rondo steal from Sister? <br/>
+A:Mr.Whitaker, the photographer <br/>
+21.Name at least 3 items Sister took or tried to take with her when she left to live the P.O. <br/>
+A:The fan, a pillow, charm bracelet, flowers(4 o'clocks), the radio, the sewing machine, ukele, thermometer, watermelon rind preserves, jars of fruits and vegetables, the tacks on the wall <br/>
+**Mom,The Flag, and ApplePie** <br/>
+22.It winds from Chicago to L.A. <br/>
+A:The Mason-Dixon Line <br/>
+23.A brutal honesty which often reveals the darker motives hidden beneath the surface of the society characters who are delusional, damaged, irrational, and odd. decay and death<br/>
+A:Southern Gothic <br/>
+24.What's beside the Statue of Liberty? <br/>
+A:West Coast Statue of Responsibility<br/>
+25.Where did the present day divisions in America's "Culture wars" begin? <br/>
+A:The '60s The years that changed America<br/>
+**Quotes** <br/>
+26.My eyes were still closed.
+I was in my house.
+I knew that.
+But I didn't feel like I was inside anything.
+"It's really something,"I said.<br/>
+A:Narrator(Cathedral by Raymond Carver)<br/>
+27."If we grow up without cartoons, we will have no sense of humor and would be like robots"<br/>
+A:Lisa<br/>
+And Bart says "Cool what kind of robots?"<br/>
+28."But here I am and here I'll stay.
+I want the world to know I am happy"<br/>
+A:Sister(Why I live at P.O.)<br/>
+29."I cannot describe it at all.
+It is possible that it does not exist.
+But they seem to know where they are going"<br/>
+A:Narrator(The ones Who Walk Away From Omelas by Ursula.K.Le Guin)<br/>
+30."They are afraid of __ because they are afraid of freedom. <br/> <br/>
+They are afraid of dragons, because they are afraid of freedom.
+Le Quin is referring to the freedom of imagination, the ability to believe in things you know not to be real or relational.
+Le Quin believes that you should trust our imaginations and the eyes of our children and see other possibilities<br/>
 ## Kahoot <br/>
 **Chap 1 to 3 Game** <br/>
 1.What time period was a reaction against Reason and return to nature? <br/>